adamluckydo/ontology/3_Buddhism/Buddhism.md

 ### Becoming Wholesome

-The Buddha put an incredible amount of emphasis on the importance of cultivating wholesome qualities.
-The Noble Eightfold path (the last of the Four Noble Truths) is more or less just a guide for acting ethically and becoming more loving.
+The Buddha put a massive amount of emphasis on the importance of cultivating wholesome qualities.
+The Noble Eightfold path (the last of the Four Noble Truths) is basically just a guide for acting ethically and with love.
 He specifically focused on four types of love:

 - Kindness: Love for all beings
-- Joy: Happiness at the existence of good things
+- Joy: Happiness about good things
 - Compassion: Care directed towards suffering
 - Equanimity: Peace in the face of everything